MobileChromeApps/mobile-chrome-apps/docs/APIStatus.md

-# Mobile Chrome Packaged App API Implementation Status
+# Chrome API Implementation Status

 See the [reference guide for building Chrome Packaged Apps](http://developer.chrome.com/apps/about_apps.html) on Desktop.